Curriculum Vitae

 • Master Thesis Supervisor

 Senior Bioinformatician.
-Sequentia Biotech (Barcelona, Spain) 2019 – Present
+Sequentia Biotech (Barcelona, Spain) 2019 – 2024

 • Project leader: Extensive experience leading bioinformatics projects (+50), coordinating team efforts, and ensuring successful project outcomes.
 Proficient in managing project scope, timelines, and resources.